 When stopping, you need to rest your weight on one pedal, (which will necessarily be at the bottom of its range, if your bicycle is equipped with a freewheel.)
 Your other foot shouldn't touch the ground until the bicycle is pretty much stopped.

-If you put you foot down while the bike is still moving along, here's what happens: You're already slowing down with the brakes, and the brakes are slowing the entire bike/rider unit.
+If you put your foot down while the bike is still moving along, here's what happens: You're already slowing down with the brakes, and the brakes are slowing the entire bike/rider unit.
 If you put a foot down and transfer your weight to it, the brake then only needs to slow the bicycle, which is much lighter than you.
-The amount of braking force that was slowing the bike and rider at a controllable rate will be sufficient to bring the bicycle alone to an abrupt halt.
+The amount of braking force that was slowing the bike and rider at a controllable rate can bring the bicycle alone to an abrupt halt.
 Meanwhile, your body's momentum keeps you in motion, until you whack a delicate part of your body on the handlebar stem of your suddenly stopped bicycle...ouch!

 There are two legal requirements at a stop sign: to stop, and -- oversimplifying slightly -- to yield to conflicting traffic.
 Yielding is what prevents crashes.
 All you need to do to send the proper message to other road users is to slow so that is is clear that you will yield.
 Few bicyclists, or motorists, for that matter, come to a full stop unless necessary for yielding, or a police officer is watching.
 The requirement to stop is more annoying for bicyclists.
 It requires putting a foot down.
 Or does it?